A Complete Guide to Income Lifetime Mortgages

 What’s an Income Lifetime Mortgage Plan?

-The income lifetime mortgage1 is basically, an equity release scheme that allows you to top up your retirement income, via getting a fixed income every month into your account.
+It’s1 basically an equity release scheme that allows you to top up your retirement income.
+This is possible through a fixed income paid into your account monthly.

 If this scheme is not suitable for your needs, be sure to check out the ‘Types of Lifetime Mortgage Schemes’ so you can choose the plan to solve your financial crisis.